The route from Prussian military headquarters to Gary Gygax's basement

 TLDR

-• Historian Jon Peterson traces tabletop wargaming’s lineage from 19th-century Prussian military headquarters to Gary Gygax’s basement and the birth of D&D.
+• Historian Jon Peterson traces the direct lineage from 19th-century Prussian military Kriegsspiel through Diplomacy mail-play to Gary Gygax’s tabletop RPG designs.

 Key Takeaways